indiehd/docs/README.md

 We have decided to consolidate all documentation regarding **indieHD's** repositories into a single, easy and organized location!

-`Use the sidebar to navigate the documentation`
+?> Use the sidebar to navigate the documentation

 Thanks,